trawick/edurepo/README.md

 1. Store models
 2. Store materials for the various models.

+#### Not required at this stage

-3. Provide queue for additions or replacements, with approval and rejection capabilities.
+1. Provide queue for additions or replacements, with approval and rejection capabilities.

 ### Models